harvardinformatics/degenotate/README.md

     - [MK site counts (tab delimited)](#mk-site-counts-tab-delimited)
 - [Options](#options)

-## About
+# About

 degenotate takes as input either a genome FASTA file and a corresponding annotation file (GFF or GTF) OR file or directory of files that contain coding sequences in FASTA format and outputs a bed-like file that contains the degeneracy score (0-, 2-, 3-, or 4-fold) of every coding site.

-If given a corresponding VCF file with specified outgroup samples, degenotate can also count synonymous and non-synonymous polymorphisms and fixed differences for use in [MK tests](https://en.wikipedia.org/wiki/McDonald%E2%80%93Kreitman_test).
+If given a corresponding VCF file with specified outgroup samples, degenotate can also count synonymous and non-synonymous polymorphisms and fixed differences for use in [MK tests](https://en.wikipedia.org/wiki/McDonald%E2%80%93Kreitman_test) ([McDonald and Kreitman 1991](https://doi.org/10.1038/351652a0)).

 The program also offers coding sequence extraction from the input genome and extraction of sequences by degeneracy (e.g. extract only the 4-fold degenerate sites).

 **Warning: This is an early release.
 While we have done extensive testing, we are not certain our tests have hit all possible edge cases, especially those involving partial transcripts.
 We welcome bug reports and feature suggestions and are actively working to do more validation and testing.**

-## Installation
+# Installation

-### Installing from bioconda
+## Installing from bioconda

 We recommend installing degenotate from [bioconda](https://bioconda.github.io/recipes/degenotate/README.html) with the package manager [`conda`](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) or [`mamba`](https://mamba.readthedocs.io/en/latest/installation.html):